Gracetemitope/She-Code-Africa/README.md

 # Technical-Page
-This is an imitation of the ruby guides documentation page for She Code Africa Level One html and css week  project
+This is an imitation of the ruby guides documentation page (not responsive) for She Code Africa Level One html and css week  project

 ![screenshot](./assets/SCAlevel.png)